uwaiseibna2/GAP/README.md

   #Windows OS
   'C:/Program Files/.../Rscript.exe' PredictSpecies.R ./ TRUE ENSMUST00000059970 data-raw/species.txt data-raw/sample-dataset.fa data-raw/phylogeny.txt
   ```
-which runs the script to identify neural network architectures with minimum CV error by exploring different architecture, progressing from 0-hidden layer architecutre to 3-hidden layer architectures and stops the moment it finds an architecture with minimum CV error.
-Notice that the first set of commands exclude the tree features whereas the latter set include them.
+Which runs the script to identify neural network architectures with minimum CV error by exploring different architectures, progressing from 0-hidden layer architecture to 3-hidden layer architectures, and stops the moment it finds an architecture with minimum CV error.
+Note that the first set of commands excludes the tree features, whereas the latter set includes them.
 The predicted phenotypes for all species are stored in `Predictions.csv` under the `results` folder.
+To use the phylogeny features used in GAP analysis, replace the path to phylogeny features with the term `default`; in the following commands, `data-raw/phylogeny.txt` can be replaced by `default` to use these precomputed phylogeny features.

 ## PredictPositions
 **Sample Commands**: